SQL Server Recovery

 SQL Server Does Not Exist or Access Denied due to service stop

-Check the connection strings and make sure that you are trying to connect to correct server and it is available on the network.
+Check the connection strings and make sure that you are trying to connect to the correct server and that it is available on the network.
+Now, users have to make sure that the right instance is available for the connection.
+Without this, there is no chance for users to get the right solution.

-3. Remote connection is not enabled for a SQL Server instance
+#4 Remote Connection is Not Enabled for a SQL Server Instance

 To check remote connection is enabled or disabled, open SQL Server Management Studio -> Connect to SQL Server where it is installed using SQL Server Management Studio ->Go to SQL Server instance property and check Allow remote connection to this server.